Are Chameleons Hard To Take Care Of? What You Should Know Before Getting One

 Updated:

 Chameleons are not that hard to take care of once you have their setup correct.
-Once the set up is correct it’s much easier to care for them.
+Once the set-up is correct, it’s much easier to care for them.
 However, they do require more attention and vigilance than most other pets to ensure that they are happy and healthy.

-Why are chameleons considered hard to take care of?
+Why chameleons are considered hard to take care of

 Chameleons are considered hard to take care of for several reasons:

 • Chameleons look fragile – The keyword here is look.
-Don’t get me wrong they’re not tough as old boots that can take a lot but they’re not delicate little flowers either.
-I think chameleons are a lot tougher than we give them credit for, they’ve been around longer on earth than we have so they can handle a thing or two.
+Don’t get me wrong, they’re not tough as old boots that can take a lot, but they’re not delicate little flowers either.
+I think chameleons are a lot tougher than we give them credit for, they’ve been around longer on earth than we have, so they can handle a thing or two.
 That being said though…

 • Chameleons can get sick easily – Furthermore, they’re very good at hiding the fact they’re sick as well, meaning any illness they have might have been present for a while before you notice.
 This is precisely why…

-• Chameleons need lots of vigilance – Granted, they don’t need constant attention but you do need to check every day for any signs something might be wrong like certain markings, whether they’re eating, drinking, whether they shed properly, what their poop is like and any changes in behavior that are unusual.
-To make things more difficult these changes in behavior are often subtle so you have to be pretty familiar with your chameleon’s behavior in general.
+• Chameleons need lots of vigilance – Granted, they don’t need constant attention, but you do need to check every day for any signs something might be wrong like certain markings, whether they’re eating, drinking, whether they shed properly, what their poop is like and any changes in behavior that are unusual.
+To make things more difficult, these changes in behavior are often subtle, so you have to be pretty familiar with your chameleon’s behavior in general.

-• A chameleon setup needs to be finely tuned – Some chameleons, like panther and veiled chameleons, are more forgiving than others when it comes to any mistakes you might make in their care but they’re less hardy than many other types of pet.
-Due to the fact they can get ill easily and any illness is usually caused by husbandry mistakes their setup needs to be finely tuned.
+• A chameleon setup needs to be finely tuned – Some chameleons, like panther and veiled chameleons, are more forgiving than others when it comes to any mistakes you might make in their care, but they’re less hardy than many other types of pet.
+Due to the fact they can get ill easily, and any illness is usually caused by husbandry mistakes, their setup needs to be finely tuned.
 This means certain feeding and misting routines need to be followed, insects need to be looked after and gut loaded properly, supplements balanced correctly, temperatures need to be monitored and lighting checked.
 All this means…

 • Chameleons require lots of research – To me, this is the hardest part.
-Any animal should be thoroughly researched before choosing one as a pet but chameleons need more than average.
+Any animal should be thoroughly researched before choosing one as a pet, but chameleons need more than average.
 This is to ensure you get all the above correct and to give your chameleon a good start in your care.
 Many people still buy chameleons on impulse and this is a recipe for trouble as the wrong setup is often provided.
 Once you get the setup correct and know what you’re doing to maintain it, chameleons become easier to take care of.

 • Chameleons are not very sociable – This can be difficult due to the frustration it may cause.
-You can and will put quite a lot of effort into caring for a chameleon but you’re unlikely to get much back in the way of companionship.
+You can and will put quite a lot of effort into caring for a chameleon, but you’re unlikely to get much back in the way of companionship.
 They’re solitary creatures that are just not physically wired for social interaction, particularly with humans.

 The best way to make it easier is to research as much as possible before getting one.
-This is the most important stage to do before getting a chameleon and it will make caring for one much easier.
+This is the most important stage to do before getting a chameleon, and it will make caring for one much easier.

-When I say research I don’t just mean what they eat and what cage they need I mean everything from their temperament, what plants are suitable, what lights they need, why they need them, and so on.
-Do all this and you’ll have a much better understanding of what caring for a chameleon entails.
+When I say research I don’t just mean what they eat and what cage they need, I mean everything from their temperament, what plants are suitable, what lights they need, why they need them, and so on.
+Do all this, and you’ll have a much better understanding of what caring for a chameleon entails.

-What do chameleons need?
+What chameleons need

 In general, chameleons need the following items in their enclosure:

-• Heat lamp – Chameleons are ectothermic creatures meaning they can’t regulate their body temperature on their own and instead use the sun.
+• Heat lamp – Chameleons are ectothermic creatures, meaning they can’t regulate their body temperature on their own and instead use the sun.
 This needs to be mimicked in captivity by providing a heat lamp.

 • UVB Light – Chameleons need UVB from the sun in order for them to make vitamin D3, which helps the absorption of calcium.
-Like the heat lamp this needs to be mimicked in captivity and can be done so with a UVB light that’s been specifically designed for reptiles.
+Like the heat lamp, this needs to be mimicked in captivity and can be done so with a UVB light that’s been specifically designed for reptiles.

 • Measuring equipment – The temperature and humidity needs to be monitored daily to ensure a chameleon remains healthy.
 This can be done with a thermometer and a hygrometer.

-• Live plants – Chameleons are arboreal meaning they spend nearly all of their time in trees.
+• Live plants – Chameleons are arboreal, meaning they spend nearly all of their time in trees.
 This means they require lots of live plants for their enclosure.
 You can learn about what types of plants are suitable for chameleons in my article here.

-• Misting system – Chameleons are difficult to provide water for but it’s really important as they can dehydrate easily causing big problems.
-They also need humidity to remain at certain levels too.
+• Misting system – Chameleons are difficult to provide water for, but it’s really important as they can dehydrate easily, causing big problems.
+They also need humidity to remain at certain levels, too.
 A misting system is the easiest way to take care of both these needs.

 Chameleons are insectivores meaning they eat only insects and small invertebrates.
-They will eat some live plants as well but insects are the mainstay of their diet.
-They will only eat live insects too and this means you have to provide those in captivity for them to feed on.
+They will eat some live plants as well, but insects are the mainstay of their diet.
+They will only eat live insects too, and this means you have to provide those in captivity for them to feed on.
 I’ve written a more in depth article about what chameleons eat but in general, pet chameleons eat:

 • Grasshoppers